© Copyright Solvents Australia 2011

 1,725

-Forane® 134a refrigerant (R-134a) is a non-ozone depleting HFC refrigerant
+R-134a refrigerant is a non-ozone depleting HFC refrigerant with properties

-with properties very similar to R-12.
-It can be used both as a pure refrigerant in
+very similar to R-12.
+It can be used both as a pure refrigerant in a number of

-a number of traditional R-12 applications and as a component in refrigerant
+traditional R-12 applications and as a component in refrigerant blends targeted

 Applications: